STI starts week on bearish note amid Covid-19 setbacks

 Oanda senior market analyst Jeffrey Halley said "increasing nerves" about the more virulent Delta variant of the virus are "sapping recovery hopes across the Asia-Pacific".
 But this, he noted, was not unique to the region.

-IT consultancy services provider Azeus Systems Holdings was the top advancer on Monday, closing up 7.7 per cent at $2.24.
+IT consultancy services provider Azeus Systems Holdings was the top advancer yesterday, closing up 7.7 per cent at $2.24.

 CapitaLand's investors cheered the conglomerate's updates on its restructuring plans.